Cirromulus/klipper/README.md

 ==============================

 A current merge candidate is to be found in [this](https://github.com/Cirromulus/klipper/tree/pwm_sync_channel) branch.
-Also, see the open (Pull Request)[https://github.com/Klipper3d/klipper/pull/4128].
+Also, see the open [Pull Request](https://github.com/Klipper3d/klipper/pull/4128).

 The Idea of my approach is to enable fast PWM-Updates through the klipper stepcompress/_sync_channel_/move-queue system.